Kosalexx/projects_and_contracts/README.md

 1. Entities:

-A contract contains the following fields:
+A Contract contains the following fields:
 - id
 - contract name,
 - creation date (assigned at the moment of entity creation),
 - date of signing the contract,
 - contract status (draft, active, completed),
 - project (in which this contract is used)

 The project contains the following fields:
 - id
 - project name
 - creation date (assigned at the moment of entity creation),
 - link to the active contract

 2. Logic

 By default the contract is created in draft status, the user can change its status through the action "Confirm contract" (active), "Finalize contract" (completed).